 Bill to Create Pilot Program to Help Minority Men Take Advantage of New Jersey’s Alternate Route Teacher Certification Program

-(TRENTON) – Legislation sponsored by Assembly Democrats Pamela Lampitt, Troy Singleton, Charles Mainor and Shavonda E. Sumter to increase teaching opportunities for minority men in order to help provide high quality teachers in chronically challenged schools was approved Monday by an Assembly panel.
+(TRENTON) – Legislation sponsored by Assembly Democrats Pamela Lampitt, Troy Singleton, Charles Mainor, Bonnie Watson Coleman and Shavonda E. Sumter to increase teaching opportunities for minority men in order to help provide high quality teachers in chronically challenged schools cleared by Senate Education Committee on Thursday.